feather-rs/feather/docs/src/introduction.md

     - `api` is what plugins will inteface with.
     - `cargo-quill` is a CLI which can be used to build, run, and publish plugins.
     - `common` is for what both `quill-api` and `feather` needs access to.
-    - `sys` is where all externally exported functions are defined.
+    - `sys` is where all externally exported host functions are defined.
     - `sys-macros` contains a procmacro which redefines host calls depending on what architecture is being targeted.